-Since the Homeroom teacher is assigned to a group of students for preferably a number of years so the homeroom teacher is able to build a strong relationship with the students (and their parents).
+The Homeroom teacher is assigned to a group of students for preferably a number of years and as such the homeroom teacher is able to build a strong relationship with the students (and their parents).

 If you have any questions about your child, please contact the homeroom teacher first.